-Neither the Union or Confederacy had a single army, they both had many armies.
-Depending on the date, Knud was in the Army Of The Tennessee or the Army of The Mississippi as a member of the 5th Minnesota Volunteer regiment.
-In preparation for battle officers of both sides preferred to line the soldiers shoulder to shoulder in several ranks by company and regiment facing the enemy in an open field.
+The Union and Confederacy both had many armies , not single armies.
+Depending on the date, Knud was in the Army of The Tennessee or the Army of The Mississippi as a member of the 5th Minnesota Volunteer infantry regiment.
+In preparation for battle officers of both sides preferred to line the soldiers shoulder to shoulder in several ranks, by company and regiment facing the enemy in an open field.
 At the direction of officers regiments would attempt to move as units filling gaps in the line when men were killed or wounded with men who were following the front line.
-After and during bombardment the attacking force would use their muskets and hopefully charge to use their bayonets to drive the enemy from the field.
+After and during bombardment the attacking force would use their muskets and charge using bayonets to drive the enemy from the field.
 Opposing armies each often fielded 20,000 or more soldiers.